 She said no one believed a young girl from Auckland could become an internationally renowned dancer, which only drove her to want it more.

 “I would say from the success of the Royal Family, and you know, the things that I’ve been able to do in my career show other young dancers ‘hey you can do it’.”

 “It doesn’t matter if you’re from little old New Zealand, if you work hard enough anything is possible,” she said.

-Her next move is choreographing Jennifer Lopez’s Super Bowl half-time show and representing New Zealand as the entertainment and cultural curator at the Dubai World Expo later this year.
+Her next move is choreographing Jennifer Lopez’s Super Bowl half-time show.
+Following that, she’s representing New Zealand as the entertainment and cultural curator at the Dubai World Expo later this year.